School Wide Curriculum & Instruction at Forest Hills Global Elementary School

-Students at FHGES are taught mathematics through the C-P-A model.Teachers begin teaching mathematics concepts through a Concrete approach using manipulatives so that students learn through teacher modeling and show their understanding through their own modeling.
-Students will move to demonstrating their understanding with Pictorial representations and finally to the Abstract using equations/algorithms.
+Students at FHGES are taught mathematics through the C-P-A model.T eachers begin teaching mathematics concepts through a Concrete approach using manipulatives so that students learn through teacher modeling and show their understanding through their own modeling.
+Students will then move to demonstrating their understanding with Pictorial representations and finally to the Abstract using equations/algorithms.
 Most mathematical learning in K-4 is spent building an understanding of mathematics and basic algorithms are taught in grades 4-5.
-This approach to learning mathematics ensures that each student truly understands the math and doesn’t rely on “tricks” and memorization to solve problems.
+This approach to learning mathematics ensures that each student truly understands the math and doesn’t rely on “tricks” or memorization to solve problems.

-Our approach to teaching mathematics is supported in our use of Engage NY (grades K-1) and Zearn Math (grades 2-5).
+Our approach to teaching mathematics is supported in our use of Engage NY/Eureka (grades K-5) and Zearn Math (grades 2-5).
 In both curriculums, students engage in whole group building of number sense fluency and problem solving.
 With implementation of Zearn Math, half the class learns independently with digital lessons while other half learns with their teacher in a small group.
-The teacher provides instruction beginning with concrete materials then moves to the pictorial, then abstract approach to solving problems.
+The teacher provides instruction beginning with concrete materials, moves to the pictorial, and then abstract approach to solving problems.
 Students rotate between teacher and independent digital lessons.
-This curriculum leads to student mastery of the NC Mathematics Standards.
+The purpose of the curriculum is student mastery of the NC Mathematics Standards.

-We also use iReady Math which is a blended curriculum that allows students to work on their individual learning path online through instruction of standards based on the data collected from the student’s diagnostic assessment.
+We also use iReady Math as a supplemental program.
+It is a blended curriculum that allows students to work on their individual learning path online through instruction of standards based on the data collected from the student’s diagnostic assessment.
 Teachers support this online learning by conferencing with students about their online performance in one on one and small group settings.
 Students can access their iReady account from home using their username and password.

 Science and Social Studies Curriculum and Instruction

-Teachers provide inquiry based instruction which allows students to share and research questions that will lead to investigations and community service projects that provide answers to the the units’ Essential Questions.
+Teachers provide inquiry based instruction that allows students to share and research questions that will lead to investigations.
 Science kits that include materials for scientific investigations are provided by the county.
 As a global school, teachers share current events and global issues/Sustainable Development Goals (SDGs) that connect to the standards being taught.
 We believe in using our instructional time to develop global citizens that will impact our world in a positive way.